 7. Missing words

 ‘Did you have a nice time at party?’
-‘No, it was ruined by a of vampires.’
+‘No, it ruined by a gang of vampires.’

 There are two missing words in those sentences, and spell checker doesn’t pick up on either of them.
 This is a really difficult error to fix yourself because, as the writer, you already know what you’re trying to say – so your brain fills in the blanks for you.
 Another pair of eyes – human eyes – is the only way around this.